Antynea/grub-btrfs/README.md

 ##### BTC donation address: `1Lbvz244WA8xbpHek9W2Y12cakM6rDe5Rt`
 - - -
 ### 🔎 Description:
-Improves grub by adding a btrfs snapshots sub-menu to the grub menu.
+grub-btrfs improves the grub bootloader by adding a btrfs snapshots sub-menu, allowing the user to boot into snapshots.

 grub-btrfs supports manual snapshots as well as snapper and timeshift created snapshots.